 Today's diesel engines are so smooth and quiet that they're an excellent fit for luxury cars.
-They've been coming and going in this segment, and right now only the BMW 5 Series and Jaguar XF are available with diesel power.
+They've been coming and going in this segment, and right now only the Jaguar XF is available with diesel power.

-If you prefer efficiency of the gas-electric variety, you can get hybrid power in the Acura RLX, BMW 5 Series, Infiniti Q70, Lexus GS and Volvo S90.
+If you prefer efficiency of the gas-electric variety, you can get hybrid power in the Acura RLX, BMW 5 Series, and Volvo S90.